Threading vs. Waxing: Which is Better?

 MY TAKE...

-I have been threading since I was 13 years old, and I can confidently say that the experience leaves you feeling different than a typical waxing appointment—at least with me, it does.
-I’ve only had my eyebrows waxed once, and I won’t be doing that again.
-I truly admire anyone who can endure the pain of threading.
-While some people claim it's not so bad and that you eventually get used to it, I find that I can neither tolerate the discomfort nor trust anyone else with my eyebrows.
+I have been threading since I was 13 years old.
+Now I may not be the most knowledge person in the world, but I can say for a fact that threading leaves you feeling different than a typical waxing appointment, at least with me you will.
+I have only gotten my eyebrows threaded once, but never again.
+I really applaud anyone who can bear the pain of threading.
+Some say it's not all bad and you get used to it.
+Others such as myself, can neither bear the pain nor trust other with their eyebrows.

 That's all for now,